Samillion/ModernZ/README.md

 }
 ```

-You can use the following list to add more languages to `local language`, then set it in your `modernz.conf` to be used. (ie: `language=fr` for French)
+You can use the following language lists to adjust or add more languages to `local language` in `modernz.lua`:

 <details>
   <summary>French</summary>

+  > In `modernz.conf` you must use `language=fr` for it to be active.

   ```lua
     ["fr"] = {
 	    welcome = "{\\fs24\\1c&H0&\\1c&HFFFFFF&}Déposez des fichiers ou des URLs ici pour les lire",